VladimirBelebnev/my-timer/README.md

     <div/>

-Note that name="(days, hours, minutes, seconds)" is a required attribute that must be wrapped in a generic class (for example name="timer")
+❗Note that name="(days, hours, minutes, seconds)" is a required attribute that must be wrapped in a generic class (for example name="timer")

 ### JS attribute